-Toyota’s new road-going rally special is a great drivers’ car of the type we worried we’d never see again.
+Toyota’s new road-going rally special is a great driver’s car of the type we worried we’d never see again.
 It’s a little gem.

-Price and rivals
+Prices, specs and rivals